nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.1.2 Removing a Module

 This feature allows user to remove a Module created in the past.
 If the deletion is successful, a confirmation message on the Module deletion will be displayed to the user.

-**Implementation**

 The command for listing all modules is implemented by the `DeleteModuleCommand` class that extends `Command`.